same-as-usual/iris-classification/README.md

 🌸 Iris Flower Classification
-A machine learning project using Scikit-Learn to classify Iris flowers into three species based on sepal and petal dimensions.
+A machine learning project using Scikit-Learn to classify Iris flowers into three species based on their features.
 ![Image](https://github.com/user-attachments/assets/d99fbeaa-8df8-42a3-b0aa-40b847f36eef)
 📌 Project Overview
-This project implements a classification model to categorize iris flowers into three species:
+This project implements a classification model to predict the species of an Iris flower based on:

-Setosa
-Versicolor
-Virginica
-The dataset used is the famous Iris dataset, which contains 150 samples with 4 features:

 Sepal Length
 Sepal Width
 Petal Length
 Petal Width
-The model achieves 98% accuracy using Logistic Regression.
+The model is trained on the Iris dataset and achieves 98% accuracy using Logistic Regression.

 🚀 Technologies Used
 Python 🐍